Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 It also contains a digestive enzyme called papain, which helps break down proteins in the GI tract.
-This bioactive plant component helps manage bloat and constipation to support overall gut health, according to research.
-As mentioned before, a healthy gut is directly tied to immune health.

 According to physician and researcher William Li, M.D., kiwis activate all five health defense systems in the body: angiogenesis, regeneration, the gut microbiome, DNA protection, and immunity.
 They also contain fiber, potassium, antioxidants, and about 75 mg of vitamin C.

 How to use: Blend into a smoothie, eat on its own, or use to top yogurt.